slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 ➜  ssh -i ~/keys/production.pem ubuntu@53.104.2.123
 ```

 ⚠ You may get a warning that your key pair file permissions are too open.
-If so then you can restrict the permissions on your file so that they are not accessible to all uses by running the `chmod` console command:
+If so then you can restrict the permissions on your file so that they are not accessible to all users by running the `chmod` console command:

 ```sh
  `chmod  600 [key pair file]`
 ```

-⚠ As it connects to the server it might will warn you that it hasn't seen this server before.
+⚠ As it connects to the server it might warn you that it hasn't seen this server before.
 You can confidently say yes since you are sure of the identity of this server.

 Once it has connected, you are now looking at a console window for the web server that you just launched and you should be in the ubuntu user's home directory.
 If you run `ls -l`, you should see the following.